53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 They can be accessed through `Tools > Command Palette...`.
 Type `zukan` to see the commands available.

+### Delete Preference

+It delete a tmPreference file from a list of created preferences.

+### Delete Preferences

+It delete all created tmPreferences files in `preferences` folder.

 ### Delete Syntax

 It delete a sublime-syntax file from a list of created syntaxes.